fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v3.3.0/Get-AzureRmSiteRecoveryVault.md

 ## PARAMETERS

 ### -Name
-Specifies the name of the vault.
+Specifies the name of the vault that this cmdlet gets.

 ```yaml
 Type: String